wearecococo/rumbex/README.md

 {:ok, :not_found} = Rumbex.exists(u, usr, pwd, "/nope.txt")

 # Delete file/empty directory
-# Not working as exected for now, it does not really delete file, but marks it for deletion
 :ok = Rumbex.delete_file(u, usr, pwd, "/dir-1/hello.txt")
 :ok = Rumbex.delete_file(u, usr, pwd, "/dir-1")